-Born Randolph Crane, this virile, weathered, prototypical cowboy star with a gallant manner and slight Southern accent lied about his age at 14 and enlisted for service in World War I. After returning home he got a degree in engineering, then joined the Pasadena Community Playhouse.
+Born Randolph Crane, this virile, weathered, prototypical cowboy star with a gallant manner and slight Southern accent enlisted for service in the U.S. Army during World War I at age 19.
+After returning home he got a degree in engineering, then joined the Pasadena Community Playhouse.
 While golfing, Scott met millionaire filmmaker Howard Hughes, who helped him enter films as a bit player.
 In the mid '30s he began landing better roles, both as a romantic lead and as a costar.
 Later he became a Western star, and from the late '40s to the '50s he starred exclusively in big-budget color Westerns (39 altogether).
 From 1950-53 he was one of the top ten box-office attractions.
 Later in the '50s he played the aging cowboy hero in a series of B-Westerns directed by Budd Boetticher for Ranown, an independent production company.
 He retired from the screen in the early '60s.
 Having invested in oil wells, real estate, and securities, he was worth between $50-$100 million.